-The Council's standard 'sweep sampling' technique was used at two established sites to collect streambed macroinvertebrates from an unnamed tributary of the Mangaone Stream on 25 November 2013.
-Samples were sorted and identified to provide number of taxa (richness) and MCI and SQMCIS scores.
+The Council's standard 'sweep sampling' technique was used at two established sites to collect streambed macroinvertebrates from an unnamed tributary of the Mangaone Stream on 16 October 2014.
+Samples were sorted and identified to provide number of taxa (richness) and MCI and SQMCI_S scores.

 The MCI is a measure of the overall sensitivity of the macroinvertebrate community to the effects of organic pollution in stony streams.
 It is based on the presence/absence of taxa with varying degrees of sensitivity to environmental conditions.
-The SQMCIS takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities, particularly if non-organic impacts are occurring, and may be more useful in soft-bottomed streams.
-Significant differences in either the MCI or the SQMCIS between sites may indicate the degree of adverse effects (if any) of the discharges being monitored.
+The SQMCI_S takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities, particularly if non-organic impacts are occurring, and may be more useful in soft-bottomed streams.
+Significant differences in either the MCI or the SQMCI_S between sites may indicate the degree of adverse effects (if any) of the discharges being monitored.

-The results of this biological survey indicated that the number of taxa recorded in the community a short distance downstream of the stormwater discharge from MASL was relatively high, being nine taxa more than the historical median for this site.
-The community 400 metres further downstream was more typical, having a macroinvertebrate richness two taxa more than the historical median.
-The upstream richness does not indicate an impact from the MASL discharge, and contrary to most previous surveys, does not reflect the limited potential for recruitment from upstream, which has poor invertebrate habitat.
-The MCI value at site 3 was eight units higher than the median for this site, but well within the scores previous recorded.
-This result is typical of recent surveys, and indicates that the low score recorded in the previous survey was a one-off.
-The MCI score at site 4 was insignificantly higher than the median, and similar to that recorded at site 3.
-The MCI score at site 3 does not indicate any impacts from the stormwater discharge, as this site also recorded a relatively healthy SQMCIs score and community richness.
-In relation to historical survey results, the current survey results were indicative of no recent impacts of discharges on the macroinvertebrate communities of either site.
+The results of this biological survey indicated that the number of taxa recorded in the community a short distance downstream of the stormwater discharge from MASL was moderate, equal to the historical median for this site.
+The community 400 metres further downstream was also in average condition, also having a macroinvertebrate richness equal to the historical median.
+The upstream richness does not indicate an impact from the MASL discharge, but reflected the limited potential for recruitment from upstream, which has poor invertebrate habitat.
+The MCI value at site 3 was five units higher than the median for this site, but well within the scores previously recorded.
+This result is similar to most recent scores, including that recorded in the previous summer survey.
+However, it appears that there may be a seasonal pattern emerging, with higher MCI scores recorded in spring, and lower MCI scores recorded in summer.
+The MCI score at site 4 was insignificantly higher than the median, and only one unit less than that recorded at site 3.

+It is considered that the macroinvertebrate communities at sites 3 and 4 did not indicate any impacts from the stormwater discharge, as an above average MCI score was recorded at both sites.
+This conclusion is also supported by a comparison with historical survey results, and overall, the current survey results were indicative of no recent impacts of discharges on the macroinvertebrate communities of either site.

-With the exception of the February 2006 and April 2007 surveys, the SQMCIs values have been relatively high in the last 23 surveys.
+With the exception of the February 2006 and April 2007 surveys, the SQMCI_S values have been relatively high in the last 25 surveys.
 This was due mainly to the high abundances of medium-scoring taxa, particularly 'sensitive' amphipods.
-This trend was continued in the present survey at both sites.
-The generally higher SQMCIs values in recent surveys may have indicated subtle improvements in the community from that recorded in the late 1990's.
+This trend was continued in the present survey at both sites, with both scores recording above average scores.
+The generally higher SQMCI_S values in recent surveys may have indicated subtle improvements in the community from that recorded in the late 1990's.
 Although it is unlikely to be a significant change, it correlates with the improvement shown in the physicochemical water quality monitoring data over this time.